How to Become a Web Developer from Scratch

 Each website or web application is built using various software applications and computer programming languages.
 For an aspiring web developer, learning the essential programming tools is a must.

-Here are some of the most popular languages that employers will expect a web developer to know:
+Here are some of the most popular programming languages you can learn that employers will expect a web developer to know:

 - HTML.
 Short for HyperText Markup Language, HTML is the backbone of web development as it defines the structure of a webpage’s content.
 For example, HTML determines which sections of a page are the title, headings, and body text.